CH4148MX/garand-docs/proposal.md

 Evidently, the cache size has a significant impact on the amount of cycles it takes to run these programs.
 These benchmarks demonstrate the need for a large cache in order to run large applications effeciently.

 ## Reflection

 There were many challenges we faced throughout this project.
 The most difficult aspect was the fact that we had no prior experience designing an ISA.
-There were many design choices we made at the beginning that had to be changed or were incomplete due to unforseen issues.
-A notable example of this is with our isntructions and their encoding.
+There were many design choices we made at the beginning that had to be changed or were incomplete due to unforeseen issues.
+A notable example of this is with our instructions and their encoding.
 We initially had a single instruction encoding format, but quickly realized that it wasn't sufficient, and thus now have 6 different formats for different instructions.

 The next challenge we faced was maintaining a large codebase, much of which was duplicated.
 This was primarily in our instruction implementation, as the instructions were similar yet differed in how to retrieve and handle the data.
 Our initial implementation had a lot of repeated code, which became unmaintainable.
-We later changed to having more versatile functions to remove the code duplication.
+We later knew the existence of meta-programming, but due to its steep learning curve, it was not fully utilized to remove the code duplication.

 A third major challenge was working with C++ and compiling the project.
 We used CMake with several dependencies, which was troublesome to get working across all our group members.
-The compiler would produce several errors, most of which were unhelpful and took weeks to figure out.
+While technically C++ codebase can be cross-platform, the compiler would produce several errors due to several features being implementation-defined.

-Additionally to project specific issues, we noticed the GUI was slowing down the execution of the program significantly.
+Additionally to project specific issues, because we call CPU cycle every time GUI renders, it can slow down the execution of the program significantly.
 When running our larger benchmarks, we had to find a way to make them fast.
 Thus, we implemented a frame skipping feature, which would only update the GUI every $n$ clock cycles.